DavideWiest/idww/README.md

-# IDWW - The Web Wrapper of Instadata
+# IDWW - The Web Wrapper of Instadata, a holistic Python Instagram Scraper
 ### integrating with MongoDb, sitarealemail.com, nltk, locator (nominatim) instagram_private_api and instagrapi
 # What this Scraper can do:
 - #### Collecting Keywords.
 Hashtags, **E-Mail-Addresses**, **Phone-Numbers**